robbieevans1/regex-tutorial/gist-template.md

 ### Anchors

 ### Quantifiers
-Quantifiers are used to how many instances of character, group, or character class must exist in the string for their to be a match
+Quantifiers are used to define how many instances of character, group, or character class must exist in the string for their to be a match.

 Examples of quantifiers:
 * `+` - Allows a match one or more times